Cardinal's Hat and Dernstall House, Lincoln

 History, tourist information, and nearby accommodation

 This pair of historic half-timbered buildings stand at the start of The Strait section of Lincoln's Steep Hill.
-The Cardinal's Hat is a 15th century three story building with a lower story of brick and timber-framed upper two floors.
+The Cardinal's Hat is a 15th-century three-storey building with a lower story of brick and timber-framed upper two floors.